 Another study on 38 patients with chronic constipation reported that Aloe vera worked as a laxative when combined with two other natural supplements (celandin and psyllium) (29).

-19Flax seeds help act as bulk laxative.
+19Flax seeds help act as bulk colon cleanse.
 Flaxseeds are small, brown seeds that are increasingly popular in America for their high-fiber, low-carb, superfood qualities.
 They are also an effective natural laxative.
 In a study of 26 young adults, subjects were given flax fiber supplements (9g/day), which acted as a bulk laxative and helped relieve constipation issues (30).

 Although caffeine plays a role in causing intestinal muscle contractions, it isn’t the main laxative substance in coffee.
 One study of 12 healthy subjects found that while caffeinated coffee was 60% stronger in laxative action than hot water, decaffeinated coffee was 37% stronger, which accounts for most of the difference.